 And while it is clear that psychedelics can have a positive benefit at various stages of life, more people have been wondering, what is the proper age to begin using psychedelics?
 In this article we’ll explore why you may never be too old, but may be too young to start using psychedelics.

-What is a Good Age to Start Psychedelic Exploration?
+What Is a Good Age to Start Using Psychedelic Medicine?

 While 19 is considered a good age to begin using psychedelics, it’s thought by many that the early to mid-20’s is much better.
 And in many cases, people are in their thirties before they have a strong enough sense of values, identity, and self-awareness to be able to understand and integrate a psychedelic experience.